t-tullis/GamerNews/README.md

-This is a readme for gamernews
+An app for all your gaming info